geajack/Wordology/README.md

 Wordology takes the point of view that language learning is largely a *quest for words* (a phrase coined by Lingq's Steve Kaufmann).
 Although learning grammar and idioms is daunting as well, it's my experience that by far the biggest hurdle in learning a language are the thousands of words that have to be learned before you can understand the language with any degree of fluency.
-Wordology is not a translationa
+Wordology is not a translation
 app: it's a progress tracker for your quest for words.

 **Features**